 This hair care range from Deyga is a one stop solution for all your hair woes.
 It consists of a hair butter and a hair pack which is a meant for dry, rough, lifeless, frizzy hair.
 Deyga hair butter nourishes from scalp to tip while the hair pack provides deep conditioning to the hair strands.
-Together they have the power to enhance shine of your hair while taming down the frizz.
-These are 100% organic, handmade and cruelty free; shows results right from the first application.
+Together they have the power to enhance shine and lustre of your hair while taming down the frizz.
+These are 100% organic, handmade and cruelty free products; made in India.
+Shows result right from the first application.

 Hi!
 This is probably my first ever post featuring a hair mask and hair butter.
 I am a lazy bum when it comes to hair care, but I’m always up for trying new hair trends.
 So my hair was in dire need for some TLC after a lot of abuse with blow dryers and flat irons.
 Today I am here to share my experience with these beautiful organic hair care products from Deyga Organics.

 Also read Deyga Liquid Gold Hair Serum Review